objektwerks/fp/README.md

 Warning
 -------
 >**All** expressions must:
-1. contain zero spaces
+1. contain zero spaces; and
-2. be enclosed in double quotes
+2. be enclosed in double quotes!

 Install
 -------